 Major political parties in Oregon hold primary elections to choose candidates to represent them in general elections.
 Oregon law allows major political parties to decide whether to hold open or closed primary elections.
 In a closed party primary election, only voters registered with the party holding the primary election can participate in its primary election.
 Voters receive a ballot listing only those candidates running for office in the major political party with which the voters are affiliated, along with non-partisan races and ballot measures.
 In Oregon, voters must be registered with their party of choice at least 21 days prior to the election.
 Voters not registered with a major political party receive non-partisan candidate races and ballot measures in closed party primary elections.

 A political subdivision for the purpose of electing U.S. representatives.
-Oregon currently has five Congressional districts.
+Oregon currently has six Congressional districts.

 The voters and residents in a district that an elected official represents.